Graham913/G-Hog-mapper-notebook/README.md

 ### Official testing

 We took the robot outside in search of groundhog holes.
 One of the first ones we found seemed to be big enough to fit the payload, and this footage shows the video feed from us maneuvering the robot inside the tunnel.
-The first video shows initial movement, and the second one shows a slug we discovered.
+The first video shows the initial movement, and the second one shows a slug we discovered.
 Obstacles inside the tunnels such as large rocks made it difficult to move throughout the tunnel, but we managed.

 <img src="images/videofofintunnel-ezgif.com-optimize.gif" width="400"> <img src="images/slugvideo-ezgif.com-optimize.gif" width="300">